-Managing partner: Suzanne Liversidge
+Managing partner: Suzanne Liverside

 Who we are: Kennedys is a global law firm with expertise in litigation and dispute resolution, particularly in the insurance and liability industries.
 With over 2,200 people worldwide across 43 offices in the UK and Europe, the Middle East, Asia Pacific and Latin America, we have some of the most respected legal minds in their fields.

-What we do: Kennedys’ lawyers provide a range of specialist legal services for many industries including: insurance and reinsurance, healthcare, construction, transport, maritime and international trade, rail and aviation.
+What we do: Kennedys’ lawyers provide a range of specialist legal services for many industries, including: insurance and reinsurance, healthcare, construction, transport, maritime and international trade, rail, and aviation.

 The two-year-six-month training programme will involve working at Kennedys four days a week and having one day off a week to study at BBP.
 In addition to a dedicated supervisor at Kennedys, you will have a tutor and skills coach at BPP, to ensure that you have all the support you need at work and with your studies.

 Perks: Life insurance, income protection, employee assistance programme, pension, private medical insurance, season ticket loan, gym membership, gym subsidy, eye care vouchers, corporate GP, 25 days’ holiday – increasing to 27 after five years.

-Sponsorship: LPC and GDL sponsor.
+Sponsorship: LPC and PGDL sponsor.

-Please visit https://www.kennedyslaw.com/who-we-are/diversity/.
+Please visit https://kennedyslaw.com/who-we-are/diversity/ for information.